spryker/devvm/README.md

 # Spryker OS - Reference repository for DevVM

-This repository contains Vagrantfile which is responsible for setting up initial state of the Dev VM.
+This repository contains the Vagrantfile for setting up initial state of the DevVM.
 Provisioning of the machine is done using SaltStack.

-Please refer to the [Installation guide - B2C](https://documentation.spryker.com/installation/installation-guide-b2c.htm) or [Installation guide - B2B](https://documentation.spryker.com/installation/installation-guide-b2b.htm) to install Spryker.
+To install Spryker, refer to [Installation guide - B2C](https://documentation.spryker.com/docs/en/b2c-demo-shop-installation-mac-os-or-linux-with-devvm) or [Installation guide - B2B](https://documentation.spryker.com/docs/en/installation-guide-b2b).

 This repository contains:
  - [saltstack](saltstack) - SaltStack implementation for provisioning reference infrastructure for development